-To deploy the dinghy, first remove the covers from the dinghy and motor and the black tie down straps.
+To deploy the dinghy, first disconnect the battery tender (store cable in swim step power locker), remove the covers from the dinghy and motor, and the black tie down straps.
 Clip the loose end of the tie downs back onto the davit.
 Install the drain plug (located in main vessel electrical panel) Turn on the davit breaker in the main DC electrical panel and remove the remote.
 Connect the remote to the black plug located just to the right of the swim step access.
 Raise the dinghy just enough to take the weight off the safety clips.
 Unclip the safety clips and lower the dinghy into the water.
 Watch for any objects around the bow of the dinghy or outboard.
 Disconnect rigging and raise davit up into a stored/out of way position.
-Install the seatback.
+Install the seatback (typically stored on the flybridge, behind the aft lounger).

-Dock lines, fenders, oars, and foot pump can be found under the aft seat.
+Jerry can, dock lines, fenders, oars, and foot pump can be found under the aft seat.
 Fire extinguisher, air horn, and emergency kit is located in the mid storage locker of the center console.
 A 50' line, anchor, and anchor buddy/bungee line is located in the bow storage locker.